google/dart-neats/typed_sql/doc/04_update_and_delete.md

 ## Returning the updated values with `.returning`
-When updating a row we can also use `.returning` to return the updated rows.
+When updating a row in SQL we can use a `RETURNING` clause to return the updated rows.
+We can do the same thing in `package:typed_sql`.
 The following example shows, how to use `.returnUpdated()` in the `.update` example from earlier.